Venice in Two Days

 To visit the Doge's Palace and St. Mark's Basilica without missing any detail, we recommend you book this guided tour in English:

 Straight after visiting the Basilica, we recommend exploring the Campanile.
 This structure is the Cathedral’s bell tower and is the symbol of Venice, thus it is one of the most photographed buildings in the Serenissima.
-You will get an incredible bird’s eye view of the whole of Venice from its observation deck.
+You'll get an incredible bird’s eye view of the whole of Venice from its observation deck.

 Basilica of Santa Maria della Salute from above